11 Common Ship Types and Their Unique Purposes

 by sludgegulper is licensed under CC BY-SA 2.0

-Service Vessels are some of the various types of vessels.
-The majority of the service ships are tugs or towing vessels whose primary purpose is to supply propulsion to other ships.
+Service Vessels are various types of vessels.
+Most service ships are tugs or towing vessels whose primary purpose is to supply propulsion to other ships.

 However, they are primarily used in harbors and inland waters.
-They are tiny in size since the only substantial weight they must carry is a propulsion plant and a small amount of gasoline.
+They are tiny since the only substantial weight they must carry is a propulsion plant and a small amount of gasoline.

 Still, oceangoing tugs and towboats are few in number and small in size compared to cargo ships.